The Russia Investigations: What Does Devin Nunes Know?

 If the Republican view is correct and that all there is to be known about the Russia case is already known, that's good news for them and great news for Trump, although it doesn't necessarily nullify every potential danger.

-Some Democrats, for example, argue that what's known already about contacts before and after Election Day 2016 amount to prima face evidence of conspiracy.
+Some Democrats, for example, argue that what is known already about contacts before and after Election Day 2016 amount to prima-facie evidence of conspiracy.
 Mueller could make out charges based on that interpretation.

-There's also a school of thought that there's a case hiding in plain sight against Trump and aides involving campaign finance law, which bars Americans accepting "anything of value" from foreigners in an election.
+There is also a school of thought that there is a case hiding in plain sight against Trump and aides involving campaign finance law, which bars Americans from accepting "anything of value" from foreigners in an election.

-Conaway, for his part, says the worst that can be said about Trump campaign advisers is they were guilty of "bad judgment."
-With the books closed on the House Russia investigation, the way is now clear for him and his colleagues to go on offense.
+Conaway, for his part, says the worst that can be said about Trump campaign advisers is that they were guilty of "bad judgment."
+With the books closed on the House Russia investigation, the way is clear for him and his colleagues to go on offense.

 That means Conaway and his Republican colleagues have set the table to reject any potential new Mueller prosecutions as baseless or political.
 In the Senate, Judiciary Committee Chairman Chuck Grassley, R-Iowa, renewed along with his compatriots the call for a second special counsel to investigate the circumstances that led to Mueller's appointment.